-Running a dog blog and podcast requires quite a few pieces of equipment!
-Over the years I have put together a collection of tools, apps, programs and doo-dads that make it all possible.
+Running a pet industry blog and podcast requires quite a few pieces of equipment!
+Over the years I put together a collection of tools, apps, programs and doo-dads that make it all possible.
 I get a lot of questions from other bloggers and Instagram followers about exactly what I use to take photos, blog and create my podcast.
-If you’re a beginner in the podcasting world, it might be worth contacting a professional marketing company like Lower Street.
-They can outsource your podcast show notes and this is a great thing to do if you’re serious about producing a high-quality podcast.
 So, here’s a list of all the tools I rely on to produce everything at Wear Wag Repeat!

 This post contains affiliate links so if you buy anything I recommend I could receive a small commission.
 I only share things that I love and actually use!

-The Tools I Use For My Blog and Podcast
+The Tools I Use For My Pet Industry Blog and Podcast

 Divi by Elegant Themes – This is the theme I use for my blog.
 It’s really easy to design new pages and add in special formatting since everything is drag and drop.
 This is a plugin that’s added to my WordPress site.

-Lavalier Mic – For my YouTube videos I use a clip on microphone called a Lavalier Mic.
+Lavalier Mic – For my YouTube videos I use a clip-on microphone called a Lavalier Mic.
 The sound quality is just amazingly different when I use this compared to the built in microphone on my phone.
-If you’re going to do any talking in your videos, I recommend ordering this pop filter that will make your voice sound super smooth!

 ConvertKit – I’m pretty serious about building my email list so that I can stay in touch with my readers and fans regardless of the latest algorithm updates on social media sites.
 I have tried Constant Contact and MailChimp, but my favorite is ConverKit because it’s designed specifically for bloggers.